 WHAT ARE THE LATEST INNOVATIONS IN HOT TUBS?

 Hot tubs are constantly evolving as designers and engineers come up with new innovations in technology and design.
 Premium and luxury hot tubs possess the most state-of-the-art features, which can include the following:

 - Multi-density foam insulation is found in the highest-quality hot tubs.
 As the name implies, multi-density foam uses several different foam densities to comprehensively insulate your hot tub shell, bottom, and cabinet.
 In addition to providing the best hot tub insulation available, multi-density foam also provides extra structural support.

 - Control panels with wireless remotes.
-Adjust your hot tub’s jets, temperature, lighting, and entertainment options without ever leaving the comfort and warmth of your spa.
-Today’s best control panels feature wireless remotes with full-color touchscreens and a resting dock built into your spa.
+Adjust your hot tub's jets, temperature and lighting without ever leaving the comfort and warmth of your spa.
+Today's best control panels feature wireless remotes with full-color touchscreens and a resting dock built into your spa.

 Buying a hot tub—or replacing the hot tub you already own—doesn't have to be a difficult process.
 Equipped with knowledge about the options available to you, you'll able to make an informed decision as to which hot tub is best suited to your individual needs and situation.